Frequently Asked Questions

 Young Dance offers All Abilities Dancing, Afro-Modern, Ballet, Choreography, Dance and Technology, Modern, Creative Movement, Dance Together, Hip-Hop, and the Young Dance Performing Company.
 We teach all classes from a concept-based perspective, emphasizing the elements of Body, Action, Space, Time, and Energy.
 Students explore technique, improvisation, and choreography, developing skills in physical expression, observation and describing, and group participation.
 Our classes impart a commitment to one’s self, to the group, and to the larger community.

-How can my child join the Young Dance Company?
+How can my child join the Young Dance Performing Company?

 Where is Young Dance located?